 Randall Yates, Founder and CEO of The Lenders Network

 “Payment history is the biggest factor in determining your credit score so you want to make sure you stay on top of your payments.
-The most common reason people miss payments is simply because they forgot.
 Set up auto-pay on your accounts so you can avoid any missed payments.

 Your credit utilization ratio also has a big impact on your credit score, try to keep your card balances below 20 percent of the credit limit to maximize your scores.”